cbechstedt/music-play-fullstack/README.md

 Once both backend and frontend are running, you can access the application in your browser: http://localhost:5173

 ## Deployment
-The application has been deployed and can be accessed via the following link: https://music-play-fullstack.vercel.app/
+The application is deployed and accessible at the following link: [Music Play.](https://music-play-fullstack.vercel.app/) Please note that since this application is hosted on a free plan, it may take a minute to become fully responsive upon your first interaction.
+This delay is due to the server's initial startup time.
 ### Hosting Details
 Frontend: The frontend of the application is hosted on Vercel.
 Backend: The backend of the application is hosted on Render.